KrishnaKothandaraman/CS3700_Projects/A1/README.md

 Now, the only candidates for the next guess are words that have 'a' in the first position, 'u' not in the 4th position and no 'b', 'o' and 't'.

+#### Second

+For the first 4 guesses, the program tries to make guesses with no repeated letters.
+If this is not possible, it makes a guess that has a repeated letter.
+This is done to make maximum use of each letter in each guess.
+If duplicate letters are used, there may be some redundancy which does not make for the most efficient learning from each guess.

 Pros
 - Easy to implement
 - Low number of guesses to get the right answer.
-Average 6.53 guesses per answer taken over 30 games
+Average 5.93 guesses per answer taken over 30 games
 - Designed to imitate how humans solve Wordle.

 Cons